 Cold Hardy Perennial Salvia

-Here are some true winter hardy perennial salvias.
-Salvia nemorosa 'May Night,' was even named Perennial Plant of the Year in 1997, making it a great choice for the garden.
-Purple Volcano is Salvia lyrata, a native perennial, also know as cancer weed because it was used to treat skin cancer.
+The images above are some true winter hardy perennial salvias.
+Salvia nemorosa 'May Night,' aka Salvia x sylvestris 'May Night' or meadow sage, was even named Perennial Plant of the Year in 1997, making it a great choice for the garden.
+Purple Volcano is Salvia lyrata, a native perennial, also known as cancer weed because it was used to treat skin cancer.
 This variety has really pretty foliage and self seeds in the garden.

 Salvia Officinalis - Culinary Sage

-Salvia officinalis, may be the most common, also known as garden sage or common sage.
+Salvia officinalis, is probably the most common, also known as garden sage or common sage.
 It's also a perennial, cold hardy to Zone 4.
-This one is edible and can be used in cooking.
+This one is considered a culinary herb as it is edible and can be used in cooking.
 You'll often find it in with a pretty greenish gray leaf, but as you can see above it comes in several different colors.
-Salvia officinalis is often used in tea, stuffing recipes and some enjoy frying up sage leaves for a fun appetizer.
+Salvia officinalis is often used in tea, and stuffing recipes and some enjoy frying up sage leaves for a fun appetizer.

 Tender Perennial Salvia